mkhairul6/AlphaDocs/README.md

 `http://mastercard.savantdegrees.com/api/1.0/test/mastercard/qrCode`

 ### GET Parameters:
-<ul><li>payload: string, the content to embed in the QR code, should pass in the order number</li>
+* payload: string, the content to embed in the QR code, should pass in the order number
-<li>size: integer, width in pixels of the QR code image that should be generated.
-The image will be a square</li></ul>
+* size: integer, width in pixels of the QR code image that should be generated.
+The image will be a square

 ### Response:
 An JPEG image.